-Neat biodiesel has been tested in animal studies and found to be nontoxic.
-Emissions from engines using biodiesel blends have undergone successful health effects testing in accordance with EPA Tier 2 requirements for fuel and fuel additive registration, per 40 CFR Part 79 - Registration of Fuels and Fuel Additives.
+Neat biodiesel has been tested and found to be nontoxic in animal studies.
+Emissions from engines using biodiesel blends have undergone successful health effects testing in accordance with EPA Tier 2 requirements for fuel and fuel additive registration.

-Biodiesel blendstocks are biodegradable, which may be advantageous in applications where biodegradability is desired (e.g., marine or farm applications).
+Biodiesel blend stocks are biodegradable, which may render them useful in applications where biodegradability is desired (e.g., marine or farm applications).